What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 Video Storage Strategy & Structure

-Before you start shopping for video editing storage solutions, it’s important to have a strategy in mind, and know how you want to structure and work with your data.
-There are different risks associated with different types of storage and there is always the need to maintain duplicates.
+Before you start shopping for video editing storage solutions, it’s important to have a strategy in mind.
+You should know how you want to structure and work with your active data, and how you plan to create and maintain backups, and long term archives.
+There are different risks associated with different types of storage and performance vs security vs price trade-offs.

 Let’s start by looking at three examples, starting with a simple one person setup, and gradually expanding in complexity.